-These are supranational institutions that have been conferred by national authorities some policy-making and supervisory (limited) as a way to consolidate and make more effective international cooperation.
+These are supranational institutions that have been conferred by national authorities some policymaking and supervisory (limited) as a way to consolidate and make more effective international cooperation.

-• Bank for International Settlements (BIS, 1930).
+- Bank for International Settlements (BIS, 1930).
 Its creation was the first instance of institutional monetary cooperation.
-It was created by the central banks of the winners of

-World War I to manage the flow of war reparations imposed on Germany.
+It was created by the central banks of the winners of World War I to manage the flow of war reparations imposed on Germany.
 The BIS was essentially limited to act as a central banks' bank and to facilitate monetary cooperation informally.
 In the BIS, several committees have been established to coordinate central bank activity: the Basel Committee on Banking Supervision (BCBS), the Committee on Payment and Settlement Systems (CPSS) and the Committee on the Global Financial System (CGFS).
-In parallel, supervisory committees for stock exchanges and capital markets (International Organization of Securities Commissions or IOSCO) and for insurance companies (International Association of Insurance Supervisors or IAIS) have also been created.

-- International Monetary Fund (IMF, 1946).
+In parallel, supervisory committees for stock exchanges and capital markets (International Organization of Securities Commissions or IOSCO) and for insurance companies (International Association of Insurance Supervisors or IAIS) have also been created. - International Monetary Fund (IMF, 1946).
 It was the first truly international monetary authority, endowed with its own statute, powers and financial resources: with some 185 members, it is the only institution of truly global dimensions and scope.
 In practice, the IMF has exercised its authority rather on the basis of the consensus of its leading members than on the use of its attributed powers.
 The IMF has acted as a forum for the discussion of international monetary issues, has limited its power to influence economic policies to countries asking for financial aid to the Fund, has managed to exert some influence over financial markets and has become a leading observer of the world economy and evaluator of the economic policies conducted by leading countries.
 As for developing countries, the IMF serves the purpose of providing a sort of certificate of good conduct for countries that aim to operate in global markets.
 To halt financial crises and prevent contagion, the IMF can provide financial resources and financial assistance (by drawing on its own resources or helping to mobilize funds from official creditors and private financial institutions).
-Though the analyses emanating from the IMF may have some credibility or importance for market participants, IMF interventions have systematically being subject to criticisms and the IMF itself accused of making seriuous judgement errors. - G20 (Group of Twenty, 1999.
+Though the analyses emanating from the IMF may have some credibility or importance for market participants, IMF interventions have systematically being subject to criticisms and the IMF itself accused of making seriuous judgement errors.

+• G20 (Group of Twenty, 1999.
 It includes the 19 states in the table below plus the European Union, represented by the European Commission and the ECB.
 Spain has been accepted as a permament guest).
 Created as the G20 Finance forum to share (with developing members) the best economic policy practices (from wealthy members), particularly in regard to international financial stability.
 The financial crisis of 2008 (which began in a wealthy member in 2007, the US) showed that policy learning had to cease to be one way, as the richer countries no longer could claim superiority in their policies.
-Since then the G20 has become the https://doi.org/10.1007/jube.1007/ showed that policy learning had to cease to be one way, as the richer countries no longer could claim superiority in their policies.
-Since then the G20 has become the https://doi.org/10.1007/jube.1007/ showed that policy learning had to cease to be one way, as the richer countries no longer could claim superiority in their policies.
-Since then the G20 has become the https://doi.org/10.1007/ showed that policy learning had to cease to be one way, as the richer countries no longer could claim superiority in their policies.
-Since then the G20 has become the https://doi.org/10.1007/ showed that policy learning had to cease to be one way, as the richer countries no longer could claim superiority in their policies.
-Since then the G20 has become the https://doi.org/10.1007/ showed that policy learning had to cease to be one way, as the richer countries of the global finance has spanned for area: regulatory reform; improvement of the regulatory co-operation and the oversight of the global financial system; mechanisms to avoid taxpayer bailouts; and design of procedures for risk assessment and implementation of the new financial standards.
+Since then the G20 has become the hub of international economic governance.
+Since 2008, the group hosts (i) a summit of heads of government or heads of state and (ii) meetings of finance ministers and central bank governors.
+The G20 approach to reform global finance has spanned four area: regulatory reform; improvement of the regulatory cooperation and the oversight of the global financial system; mechanisms to avoid taxpayer bailouts; and design of procedures for risk assessment and implementation of the new financial standards.